Brudalaxe/Travel-Assistant-Webapp/README.md

 ```bash
 python run.py
 ```
-3. Visit `http://localhost:8080` in your web browser
+3. Visit the link that is provided in the terminal

 ## Using the Web Interface